sowasred/portfolio-2-gatsby/src/blogs/post-5.md

 In this article, we’ll look at some strengths and weaknesses, as well as "what the market says.".

-But let me be clear right away: if you don't like a technology, you won't be able to work with it successfully!
+But let me be clear right away: if you don't like technology, you won't be able to work with it successfully!
-On the other hand, if you simply enjoy working with libraries, you will be able to get a lot out of them!
+On the other hand, if you enjoy working with libraries, you will get a lot out of them!

 ## First, some context

 Google created the Angular framework: Angular is also used internally by Google, so we won't see it go away overnight.
 It will be maintained and improved indefinitely.
-Facebook created the React library: Because Facebook uses React internally, we won't see it go away overnight.
-It will be maintained and improved indefinitely.
+Facebook created the React library: Because Facebook uses React internally, we won't see it go away overnight, and it will be maintained and improved indefinitely.
-Vue is a "standalone" project that was not created within a company.
-It used to be a one-man show (founded by Evan You), but those days are long gone.
+Vue is a "standalone" project not created within a company.
+It used to be a one-person show (founded by Evan You), but those days are long gone.
 It now has a dedicated team of core contributors working on Vue.

 ### Angular